What is a charter school?

 Does AHA have extracurricular activities and field trips?

-You can find information about the PTO at AHA Cottonwood and Site Council at AHA Camp Verde by clicking the following links:
+You can find information about the Site Council at AHA Camp Verde by clicking the following link:

 What about parental involvement?